JasonLocklin/Dissertation/VWM/Methods.md

 measure the effects of leftward and rightward re-orienting.
-Leftward cue-effect size, the measure of importance with regards to neglect, was calculated by subtracting valid, right-target trials from invalid, left-target trials, seperately for each SOA.
+Leftward cue-effect size, the measure of importance with regards to neglect, was calculated by subtracting valid, right-target trials from invalid, left-target trials, separately for each SOA.
 Both trial types involve rightward cues, and the difference represents the increased latency introduced when the participant must re-orient attention leftward.